KinsonDigital/PackageMonster/README.md

         version: 1.2.3

     - name: Print Output Result #PowerShell Core
-      shell: pwsh 👈🏼 # Must be explicit with the shell to use PowerShell on ubuntu
+      shell: pwsh 👈🏼 # Must be explicit with the shell to use PowerShell on Ubuntu
       run: |
         #        Output name for the GotNuget GitHub action 👇🏼
         #                                               _____|_____